Endangered Species Aotearoa

 A species in decline

-It's been wonderful to see Endangered Species Aotearoa with WWF feature so many hopeful stories of threatened species brought back from the brink.
+While there are hopeful stories of threatened species brought back from the brink.
 Perhaps not safe but recovering.

 Dropping from 154 breeding pairs in 2009 to just 44 in 2021.
 The hoiho is a species going backwards, despite our best efforts.